rebasing-xyz/rebot/rebot-container-image/README.md

 At this moment the images are ready to use, enjoy :)

 ### Did you find a bug or do you have a suggestion?
-Feel free to raise a [issue](https://github.com/rebase-it/rebot/issues/new) or send a email to just@rebase.it
+Feel free to raise a [issue](https://github.com/rebase-it/rebot/issues/new) or email to just@rebase.it